Youseii/Firstgame/README.md

 In this game, you control a hero, who wants to beat some monsters.

-<<<The game is finished, i'm a learning in shcool so you dont really have time, to finish the game.>>>
+<<<The game is currently not finished yet, because I'm a student so i dont have time to finish the game.>>>

 <<Inputs:>>